rasmusab/officialcocktails/officialcocktails.com/content/cocktails/martinez.md

 ![](/cocktail-images/martinez.jpeg)

-## Directions for how to make a Martinez
+## Directions for how to make the Martinez

 1. Fill a mixing glass with ice
 2. Add gin, sweet red vermouth, and maraschino liqueur into the mixing glass